OrelSBinoklem/easy-gulp-by-orel/README.md

             pugInsertCurPage: true,   //@ (boolean: true|false, Def:true).
 In this mode, a variable with the name "current" is transferred to each pug file in which there is a name of the executable (the one in which to extend and everything to be included) of the pug file
             //changed: true,          // &(boolean: true|false, Def:true).
 Process only those files that have changed
             sourcemaps: false         // &(boolean: true|false, Def:false).
 Sourcemaps files
+            //rigger: false           // &(boolean: true|false, false).
+Inserting the code of external files into the file being processed
         },

         //Supported formats: sass, scss, less, styl, css